barsoom/barsoom_utils/README.md

 List of utils:

-    require 'barsoom_utils/exception_notifier' #  Notify devs about an exception without necessarily letting it appear to the user as a 500 error. require 'barsoom_utils/spec/debug_helpers' #  Add show_page helper for capybara feature specs
+    require "barsoom_utils/exception_notifier" #  Notify devs about an exception without necessarily letting it appear to the user as a 500 error. require "barsoom_utils/spec/debug_helpers" #  Add show_page helper for capybara feature specs require "barsoom_utils/feature_toggle"     #  Convenient way of hiding/showing a feature.

 ## Developing